 Availability and application

-Our main round of recruitment will begin in October 2016 for studentships commencing in October 2017.
+The next main round of recruitment will commence in November 2018 but, in addition to the project mentioned above, there may be further individual studentships advertised during the year.
 To register your interest for any future PhD studentship opportunities please email [email protected].